Modern Slavery Statement — Gardeners Colindale

 We require that suppliers cooperate fully with audits and remediation actions.
 Where necessary, Gardeners of Colindale will provide access to resources and training to support corrective measures.
 Our supplier management approach combines contractual enforcement with continuous improvement, encouraging suppliers to adopt best practices to mitigate risks of labour exploitation and trafficking.

-Annual review and continuous improvement icon This statement is subject to annual review and continuous improvement.
+A collection of gardening tools and outdoor equipment arranged on a grassy area in a residential garden, including a pair of tall black rubber boots, a small terracotta pot with purple and white flowers, a silver metal watering can with a wooden handle, a pair of blue-handled pruning shears, a yellow-handled trowel, and a pair of garden gloves.
+The background features blurred green foliage and trees, suggesting a lush, well-maintained outdoor space typical of gardens in Colindale.
+The scene is set on a slightly overcast day, with natural lighting highlighting the different textures of the grass, tools, and plants, reflecting professional garden maintenance and landscaping practices by Gardeners Colindale.
+This statement is subject to annual review and continuous improvement.
 Each year we evaluate the effectiveness of our policies, supplier audit programme, reporting channels and training, and update this declaration to reflect changes in our business, emerging risks and lessons learned.
 Gardeners Colindale Ltd remains committed to working collaboratively with suppliers, partners and stakeholders to prevent modern slavery and to remediate harms when they occur.
 We will continue to strengthen our processes, ensure transparency and uphold a firm stance that exploitation has no place in our operations or supply networks.

 Gardeners Colindale